SynixeContractors/Documents/operations/coc.md

 #### Insubordination

-Once an order has been given, you are expected to follow it.
-If you are not following the orders of a member above you, you will be subject to temporary or permanent suspension.
+Once an order has been given, you are expected to follow it to the best of your ability.
+If you are not following the orders of a member above you, you could be subject to temporary or permanent suspension.

 The time to discuss issues with the given orders is during our debriefing.